Btibert3/r-addons/README.md

 docker run -d -p 8787:8787 brock/r-addons
 ```

-## Pulling from the docker
+## Easy Way: Pull from Docker

-Get the image, which __does not currently work__
+It's as easy as ...

 ```
 docker pull btibert3/r-addons
 ```

-Fire up the image
+and fire up the container as a daemon with the port `8787` exposed for RStudio Server

 ```
 docker run -d -p 8787:8787 btibert3/r-addons
 ```

-to run the daemonized container, with the necessary Rstudio Server port exposed.

 To verify that it is running